oikos-cash/oikos-docs-bsc/content/contracts/SupplySchedule.md

 ### `MINT_BUFFER`

-A buffer added to the lastMintEvent to ensure that synthetix rewards are issued after a feePeriod closes.
+A buffer added to the lastMintEvent to ensure that oikos rewards are issued after a feePeriod closes.

 **Type:** `uint public constant`